sudobyNM/weather_app/README.md

 # Deployment

 - Deploy the app using platforms like Heroku, Vercel, Render, etc.
-- Sites like Netlify can host the static files only, but ensure the backend is hosted separately or use a serverless function to handle API requests.
+- Sites like Netlify can host the static files only, ensure the backend is handled separately.

-MIT Licensing